src-d/blog/content/post/review-programs-with-graphs.md

 source: poster of the paper at ICLR 2018
 {{% /caption %}}

-*VarNaming* generate sequence of identifier sub-tokens, as a function of the whole graph.
+*VarNaming* generates a sequence of identifier sub-tokens, as a function of the whole graph.

 That is what authors call an example of “graph2seq architecture”:

 * 8 time steps propagating GG-NN for each var occurrence, starting from the “initial state” described above

-* average of all variable occurrences is input to on-layer GRU, trained with max likelihood, that outputs final name as a sequence of sub-tokens
+* average of all variable occurrences is input to one-layer GRU, trained with max likelihood, that outputs final name as a sequence of sub-tokens

 Accuracy for predicting the exact name and the F1 score for predicting its subtokens is reported.